16 causes of pain beyond menstruation

 8. SOPK

-“Sometimes when women have polycystic ovary syndrome, they have really irregular cycles where they don’t have any bleeding, like they could go two or three months without a period,” says Dr. King.
+“Sometimes when women have polycystic ovary syndrome, they have really irregular cycles where they don’t have any bleeding, like they might go two or three months without a period,” says Dr. King.
 “And sometimes, with patients like that, they can have intermittent cramps.
 PCOS is thought to be caused by a hormonal imbalance.

 9. Fibroids